t-nair/t-nair/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a high school student from Washington State. *Portfolio website is under construction*
- - 💪 I'm currently working on... my personal portfolio website, a Wordle clone, and an audio player app
+ - 💪 I'm currently working on... my personal portfolio website and a Wordle clone app!
  - 💭 I'm interested in...
-Computational Linguistics, Data Science, and community service
+Computational Linguistics, Data Science, and community service.
- - 🌱 I'm currently learning... mathematics for Data Science and React Native
+ - 🌱 I'm currently learning... mathematics for Data Science and React Native!
+ - 👯 I’m looking to collaborate on ... any interesting projects involving Data Science for community service.